 Smells can take us sentimentally, happily wandering though positive memories.
 Or they can also be potent triggers of negative emotions.
 In studies of people with post-traumatic stress disorders (PTSD), a smell can trigger disturbing memories, feelings of guilt, fear, nausea or helplessness.
 With one whiff, you can suddenly be back in your own private hell.

-The response to this type of smell stimulus is fast and non-verbal.
+The response to smell stimulus is fast and non-verbal.
 In a nano-second you can experience powerful emotions that can leave you smiling or crying.
 But why does scent trigger memory?
 And how does it trigger such strong emotions?
 The answer is literally all in your head, in the brain’s anatomy.
 When we get an incoming smell, its first processed by the olfactory system, which starts inside the nose and runs along the bottom of the brain, directly connecting to the Limbic System, a v-shaped structure that sits on top of the brain stem.
 It is made up of the hippocampus, amygdala, part of the thalamus and the hypothalamus and several regions of the cerebral cortex.
 This is the zone that manages the interface between emotion and memory.
 It’s also the oldest part of the brain where our basic drives, needs, instincts and fears live.
 The limbic system also plays an important role in selecting and transmitting information between short and long-term memories, which explains why a short-term experience (like smelling a baking pumpkin pie) can trigger a long-term memory and corresponding emotions (like happy family feasts at Thanksgiving).

 When we get into the Free Lion Lab (ok, kitchen) to blend scents, we’re definitely influenced by our own scent memories.
 There are smells that remind us of where we’ve been and happy memories associated with them.
 Like Tofino Breeze.
 This one was named for Tofino, a place on the Pacific Ocean where our young family vacationed.
 It is a place of windswept beaches and fine sand where the crashing waves are large enough to put Tofino on the world surfing map.
 It is also where both my sons learned to surf and where we spent many relaxing hours playing on the beach and exploring tidal pools and caves.
 When I was a child, Rose water would be splashed on individuals and crowds during celebrations—births, weddings, holidays.
 Rose Garden came from these memories with a desire to ground them more in the everyday happiness of kicking back in the garden.